dbt-labs/docs.getdbt.com/website/docs/guides/dbt-ecosystem/dbt-python-snowpark/1-overview-dbt-python-snowpark.md

 ## What you'll learn

-- How to build scalable data transformation pipelines using dbt & Snowflake using SQL and Python
+- How to build scalable data transformation pipelines using dbt, and Snowflake using SQL and Python
 - How to leverage copying data into Snowflake from a public S3 bucket

 ## What you need to know